atomlaser-lab/iq-bias-control/README.md

    3: sit0@NONE: <NOARP> mtu 1480 qdisc noop state DOWN group default qlen 1
       link/sit 0.0.0.0 brd 0.0.0.0
    ```
-   The IP address we want here is the address `192.168.1.109` as it is labelled with the `global` tag, which is what `get_ip.sh` looks for.
+   The IP address we want here is the address `192.168.1.109` as it has the `global` tag, which is what `get_ip.sh` looks for.
 If you have your RP connected directly to your computer it will not work and you will have to specify the IP address manually.

    6. Upload the bitstream to the FPGA by navigating to the `iq-bias-control` directory and running `cat iq-bias-control.bit > /dev/xdevcfg`.